mattbratt/pc_ships/README.md

 ## About

-**Port Canaveral Ships** is a custom integration for [Home Assistant](https://www.home-assistant.io/), available via [HACS](https://hacs.xyz/).
-It fetches real-time data from Port Canaveral, Florida—one of the busiest cruise ship ports in the world.
+**Port Canaveral Ships** fetches real-time data from Port Canaveral, Florida—one of the busiest cruise ship ports in the world.
 Using this solution will bring ship port status into your smart home setup.
-You can monitor cargo ships, passenger ships, or both—tailored to your preferences.
+Using  You can monitor cargo ships, passenger ships, or both—tailored to your preferences.

+In order to use it, you need [Home Assistant](https://www.home-assistant.io/).
+An open-source Home Automation solution.
+Furthermore, it is most easily installable through the HACS integration for Home Assistant [HACS](https://hacs.xyz/).

 <img src="https://github.com/mattbratt/pc_ships/blob/main/images/port_canaveral_map.png" alt="Port Canaveral Ships Icon" width="400">